aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xltx-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLTX to POWERPOINT on Android via Java or Online App" h2="Transform XLTX to POWERPOINT within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLTX to POWERPOINT conversion is a useful feature for Android applications.
+It allows users to export XLTX files to PDF and then convert them to POWERPOINT.
+This is a great way to share data in a more accessible format.

+<h2>How Aspose.Total helps for xltx to powerpoint conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLTX to POWERPOINT conversion feature inside your Android applications.
-In the first step you can export XLTX to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to POWERPOINT.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs that can be used to integrate XLTX to POWERPOINT conversion feature inside Android applications.
+The first API is Aspose.Cells for Android via Java, which can be used to export XLTX to PDF.
+The second API is Aspose.PDF for Android via Java, which can be used to convert PDF to POWERPOINT.
+By using these two APIs, developers can easily add XLTX to POWERPOINT conversion feature to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}